splunk/public-o11y-docs/synthetics/key-concepts.rst

      - A common abbreviation for Synthetic Monitoring.

    * - Test
-     - An ordered sequence of steps (actions or operations) to perform on a target URL or endpoint, similar to a script.
+     - An ordered sequence of actions or operations to perform on a target URL or endpoint, similar to a script.
 A test is the primary mechanism for monitoring applications in Splunk Synthetic Monitoring.
 You can set up browser, uptime, and API tests to run at your preferred frequency from the devices and locations of your choosing.

    * - Run
      - An instance of a test invocation from a specific device and location and at a specific time.